 Performed from Highland Park’s Ravinia Festival, Great Performances presents legendary composer Leonard Bernstein’s Kaddish symphony featuring the talent of Uniting Voices (formerly Chicago Children’s Choir), Chicago Symphony Chorus and the Chicago Symphony Orchestra.

 On Saturday, September 9, the Joan W. and Irving B. Harris Theater for Music and Dance will host Harris Fest: Music + Dance in the Park, an all-day event spotlighting the dozens of Resident Companies for whom the Harris has been a home base and supportive partner over the past 20 years, including Giordano Dance Chicago, Chicago Opera Theater, and the Chicago Philharmonic.

-Uniting Voices Chicago "Paint the Town Red."READ MORE
+Uniting Voices Chicago is one of the participating resident companies.READ MORE

 Uniting Voices Chicago will be performing the national anthem at the upcoming NASCAR street race, in their second national broadcast of the year.READ MORE